AnnaVargova/AutomationShield_wiki/LinkShield.md

 The manipulation angle is maintained by a feedback loop inside the servo motor to
 <img src="http://latex.codecogs.com/gif.latex?r(t)" border="0"/>
-[&deg].
+[&deg;].
 This reference can be then modified by an appropriated control input
 <img src="http://latex.codecogs.com/gif.latex?u(t)" border="0"/>
 , so that the resulting overall angle is
 <img src="http://latex.codecogs.com/gif.latex?u_{\mathrm{r}}(t)=r(t)+u(t)" border="0"/>